nodejs/node/doc/guides/writing-tests.md

 const common = require('../common');
 ```

-These two lines are mandatory and should be included on every test.
+The first line enables strict mode.
+All tests should be in strict mode unless
+the nature of the test requires that the test run without it.

-The `common` module is a helper module that provides useful tools for the tests.
+The second line loads the `common` module.
+The `common` module is a helper
+module that provides useful tools for the tests.

-If for some reason, no functionality from `common` is used, it should still be
-included like this:
+Even if no functions or other properties exported by `common` are used in a
+test, the `common` module should still be included.
+This is because the `common`
+module includes code that will cause tests to fail if variables are leaked into
+the global space.
+In situations where no functions or other properties exported
+by `common` are used, it can be included without assigning it to an identifier:

 ```javascript
 require('../common');
 ```

-Why?
-It checks for leaks of globals.

 **Lines 4-5**